Airless tire: Advantages & disadvantages

 The main advantages of airless tires is that they do not go flat and need to be replaced less frequently.
 Heavy equipment outfitted with airless tires will be able to carry more weight and engage in more rugged activities.

 Airless tires generally have higher rolling resistance and provide somewhat less suspension than similarly shaped and sized pneumatic tires.
 Other problems for airless heavy equipment tires include dissipating the heat buildup that occurs when they are driven.
 Airless tires are often filled with compressed polymers (plastic) rather than air, or can be a solid molded product.

 Airless tires are attractive to cyclists, as bicycle tires are much more vulnerable to punctures than motor vehicle tires.

-The drawbacks to airless tires depend on the use.
-Heavy equipment operators who use machinery with solid tires may become fatigued.
-Any airless tire will be heavier than the rubber tire it is meant to replace.
+The drawbacks to airless tires depend on the use; any airless tire will be heavier than the rubber tire it is meant to replace.

 However, airless tires are not popular with hardcore off-roaders, as those vehicles often need to travel long distances at highway speeds.
 At speeds above 80 km/h, they can be unstable, causing severe vibrations (and passenger discomfort), and therefore potential for drivers to lose vehicle control.

 Installation of airless tires depends on the use.
-Heavy equipment will need special equipment to mount, but an airless bicycle tire can be mounted with little effort.
+Heavy machines using airless tires will need specialized tools to mount, whereas a flat-free bicycle tire can be mounted with little effort.
 Solid airless lawnmower tires come pre-installed on the wheel, allowing quick installation.